Notes: Georgia Renews Rivalry With Gators

 Richt was named SEC Coach of the Year in both 2002 and 2005.
-His record against nonconference teams is 48-8 and his teams are 41-11 when playing in an opponent's home stadium.
+His record against non-conference teams is 52-10 and his teams are 43-14 when playing in an opponent's home stadium.

-Richt is also one of only six coaches in history to win two SEC championships (2002, 2005) in his first five years, and one of only five head coaches in SEC history to record four straight 10-win seasons (2002-05).
+Richt is also one of only seven coaches in history to win two SEC championships (2002, 2005) in his first five years, and one of only seven head coaches in SEC history to record four straight 10-win seasons (2002-05).
 The respect he has nationally was demonstrated in 2010 when Richt was named to the American Football Coaches Association Board of Trustees.
 He is also the 2013 recipient of the Stallings Award given for commitment to humanitarian and community service efforts.

 The excitement produced by Richt's teams on the field has been matched by many other aspects surrounding the program.
 Richt has generated an atmosphere of excitement and unity among the Georgia people.
 Georgia supporters and fans became impressed with his sincerity, openness, family values, and the casual and genuine way he carried himself.
 They liked his ideas on building a football program, his commitment to discipline, and the importance he placed on standards of excellence on and off the field.

 And they liked the way he refused to set limitations on what would be a satisfactory season.
 "I like to set our goals high," he said.
 "I never want to put a ceiling on what we can accomplish."

 The NFL is also looking Georgia's way on a regular basis.
-Seventy six of Richt's players have been chosen in the NFL draft over the last 12 years including eight chosen in the 2002 and 2013 NFL drafts--the most Georgia players ever selected in a single year.
+Seventy two of Richt's players have been chosen in the NFL draft over the last 12 years including eight chosen in the 2002 and 2013 NFL drafts--the most Georgia players ever selected in a single year.